apache/druid/docs/content/development/router.md

 ```

 <div class="note info">
-Please refer to the Druid [JavaScript programming guide](../development/javascript.html) for guidelines about using
+Please refer to the Druid <a href="../development/javascript.html">JavaScript programming guide</a> for guidelines
-Druid's JavaScript functionality.
+about using Druid's JavaScript functionality.
 </div>

 HTTP Endpoints